Andrew Carnegie — "The first requisite of a good citizen in this republic of ours is that he shall …"

 The first requisite of a good citizen in this republic of ours is that he shall be able and willing to pull his own weight.

-"And while the law of competition may be sometimes hard for the individual, it is best for the race, because it ensures the survival of the fittest in every department."
+"The law of competition, therefore, it may be said, is here, for the present, at least, and for the individual, beneficial, because it insures the survival of the fittest in every department."

 Your cart is empty